-Cagney went on to star in numerous 30's gangster films.
 In those days, film gunplay involved live ammunition.
-In the 1932 film Taxi Cagney was nearly shot.
+Producers hired skilled marksmen to shoot low velocity bullets through windows and into walls.
+In the 1932 film Taxi, Cagney was nearly shot.
 He refused to work with live bullets again.

-In 1935, Cagney sued Warner Brothers for breach of contract and became the first actor to win a lawsuit against a Hollywood studio.
-(Jack Warner dubbed him "The Professional Againster.")
-Cagney's screen lines became legendary ("What do you hear, what do you say" & "You dirty rat!")
+Cagney was one of the founding members of the Screen Actors Guild.
+In 1935, he sued Warner Brothers for breach of contract becoming the first actor to win a lawsuit against a Hollywood studio.
+Jack Warner promptly dubbed him "The Professional Againster."

-The 1949 film White Heat is largely considered the greatest gangster film ever made.
-Cagney plays psychotic gangster Cody Jarrett prone to headaches and violent outbursts.
-The prison scene where Cagney goes berserk and fights an army of guards shows Cagney at the peak of his powers.
-The film ends with Cagney atop a gas storage tank yelling "Made it ma!
-Top of the world" just before the tank goes up in a massive explosion.
+In 1949, Cagney appeared in White Heat, arguably the greatest gangster movie ever made.
+His character, the psychotic killer Cody Jarrett, suffers from an unresolved Oedipal Complex making him prone to headaches and violent outbursts.
+The prison scene where Cagney goes berserk and fights an army of guards shows him at the peak of his powers.
+The film ends with Cagney atop a gas storage tank yelling one of his most famous lines, "Made it ma!
+Top of the world."
+A moment later the tank explodes in an apocalyptic mushroom cloud.

 Cagney never actually uttered his other famous film line, "You dirty rat!"
 The closest he came was the film Taxi when he says, "Come out and take it you yellow-bellied rat."